Patrick Leonard (baseball): Tampa Bay Rays

-On December 9, 2012, the Royals traded Leonard to the Rays with Jake Odorizzi, Wil Myers, and Mike Montgomery for James Shields and Wade Davis.
-He played for the Bowling Green Hot Rods of the Class A Midwest League in 2013.
-In 2014, he played for the Charlotte Stone Crabs of the Class A-Advanced Florida State League, and was named to the league's all-star game.
+On December 9, 2012, the Royals traded Leonard to the Tampa Bay Rays alongside Jake Odorizzi, Wil Myers, and Mike Montgomery in exchange for James Shields and Wade Davis.
+He played for the Bowling Green Hot Rods of the Single–A Midwest League in 2013.
+In 2014, he played for the Charlotte Stone Crabs of the High–A Florida State League, and was named to the league's all-star game.

-Leonard played for the Montgomery Biscuits of the Class AA Southern League in 2015.
-He began the 2016 season with the Durham Bulls of the Class AAA International League, but was demoted midseason to Montgomery.
-He returned to Durham at the start of the 2017 season.
+Leonard played for the Montgomery Biscuits of the Double–A Southern League in 2015.
+He began the 2016 season with the Durham Bulls of the Triple–A International League, but was demoted midseason to Montgomery.

+Leonard returned to Durham at the start of the 2017 season.
 He was named the International League Player of the Month for April 2017.
-Leonard elected free agency on November 2, 2018.
+In 131 games for the Bulls, he batted .268/.327/.408 with 12 home runs and a career–high 70 RBI.
+Leonard elected free agency following the season on November 6.

 Chicago White Sox

-On November 22, 2017 Leonard signed a minor league deal with the White Sox.
+On November 22, 2017, Leonard signed a minor league contract with the Chicago White Sox.
+He played in 124 games for the Triple–A Charlotte Knights, batting .242/.315/.395 with 11 home runs and 50 RBI.
+Leonard elected free agency following the season on November 2, 2018.

 Milwaukee Brewers

-On March 5, 2019 Leonard signed a minor league deal with the Brewers.
+On March 5, 2019, Leonard signed a minor league deal with the Milwaukee Brewers.

+Leonard did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
 He was released on June 2, 2020.